 If you become disabled so badly that you are no longer able to work, you trust that your long-term disability insurance will be there to help you make ends meet.
 Sadly, some people find that their insurance benefits are not there for them when they need them most.

-I am Stephen Roger Bosin, an employment law attorney who helps people who are disabled by illness or injury receive the long-term disability insurance benefits they deserve.
+I am Stephen Roger Bosin, an attorney who helps people who are disabled by illness or injury receive the long-term disability insurance benefits they deserve.
 Whether you have purchased your long-term disability policy directly from an insurance company or through a group insurance program at work, I can help.
-Please contact me for a free phone consultation.

-If you obtained your disability insurance through your employer, it is most likely controlled by ERISA, the Employment Retirement Income Security Act.
+There are many reasons why insurance companies deny claims.
+If you obtained your disability insurance through your employer, it is most likely controlled by ERISA, the Employee Retirement Income Security Act.
 Appealing a denied ERISA claim is a challenge that should not be undertaken without the assistance of an experienced attorney.
 The only issue on which to base the appeal is whether the company was arbitrary and capricious in denying your claim.

 I have successfully handled ERISA disability benefits denial appeals and have won benefits for privately insured disability insurance policyholders.
 The majority of my cases are settled on terms that are very favorable to my clients.

-I have tried or favorably settled disability cases against the major long term disability carriers in this country, and recovered hundreds of thousands of dollars.
-I have successfully obtained the payment of long disability payments to persons suffering from:
+I have tried or favorably settled disability cases against the major long-term disability carriers in this country, and recovered hundreds of thousands of dollars.
+I have successfully obtained the payment of long-term disability payments to persons suffering from:

-I have successfully handled long term disability claims against the following long term disability insures:
+I have successfully handled long-term disability claims against the following long-term disability insurers:

 - Paul Revere

-I have written on the effect of new federal regulations on processing long term disability claims which was published in the New Jersey Law Journal, and have lectured to the Association of Trial Lawyers of New Jersey, the New Jersey Chapter of the National Employment Lawyers Association, and the Bergen County Bar Association.
+I have written on the effect of new federal regulations on processing long-term disability claims, which was published in the New Jersey Law Journal, and have lectured to the Association of Trial Attorneys of New Jersey, the New Jersey chapter of the National Employment Lawyers Association and the Bergen County Bar Association.

-I recently was able to persuade CIGNA to reverse its denial of benefit decision arising out of cognitive limitations following a stroke ,and Prudential to reverse its decision arising out of chronic musculoskeletal pain.
-The benefit value of these claims was in excess of $1,000,000.
+I recently was able to persuade CIGNA to reverse its denial of benefit decision arising out of cognitive limitations following a stroke, and Prudential Financial to reverse its decision arising out of chronic musculoskeletal pain.
+The benefit value of these claims is in excess of $2,000,000.

 To learn if I can be of assistance to you, please contact me for a free phone consultation.

-From offices in River Edge, New Jersey, employment lawyer Stephen Roger Bosin represents clients in Bergen County, North Jersey and the New York metropolitan area.
+From offices in River Edge, I, employment lawyer Stephen Roger Bosin represent clients in Bergen County and throughout New Jersey.